[Node.js] Why using sync versions of async functions is bad.

 The working of fs.readFileSync is similar to traditional functions.
 Your program calls the method and waits for the file to be read.
 Once the file is completely read, it returns the contents.
 The program then resumes execution of the rest of the code.

-Now reading a file is a slow I/O operation that could take anywhere between a few hundred nanoseconds to a few seconds.
-So when our program calls the asynchronous fs.readFile method, it does not wait for the method to read the entire file and return the contents.
+In contrast, when our program calls the asynchronous fs.readFile method, it does not wait for the method to read the entire file and return the contents.
 Our program moves ahead with the execution of the rest of the code immediately; while fs.readFile continues with the reading task in parallel.

 Here's a sample script demonstrating the difference between synchronous and asynchronous programming in JavaScript.